-In most healthy adults, pleasure and interest in sex do not diminish with age.
+In most healthy adults, pleasure and interest in sex remain as they age.
 Age alone is no reason to change the sexual practices that you have enjoyed throughout your life.
 But you may have to make a few minor adjustments to accommodate any physical limitations you may have or the effects of certain illnesses or medicines.

 It's never too late to start having sex.
 Many older people who have been celibate for years develop satisfying sex lives.
 And self-stimulation (masturbation) is normal, common, and healthy.